OlivierLDff/NetUdp/Readme.md

 Errors can be observed via `socketError(int error, QString description)` signals.
 If the socket fail to bind, or if anything happened, the worker will start a watchdog timer to restart the socket.

-The default restart time is set to 5 seconds but can be changed via `watchdogPeriodMs` property.
+The default restart time is set to 5 seconds but can be changed via `watchdogPeriod` property.
+The property is expressed in milliseconds.

 #### Disable Input